infexious-dev/FluentUIEditableDetailsList/README.md

 >- Provided "prependRowEditActions" prop on EditableGrid when "enableRowEdit" is set to TRUE.
 This allows the "Actions" column to appear as the first column on the grid (rather than the last).
 >- "EnableSaveText" prop added to EditableGrid which allows customisation of the "Submit" button text and arial-label.
 >- Marquee Selection now optional in EditableGrid options.
 This is a way to get rid of the current "mouse drag" selection which doesn't select multiple rows anyways. use "enableMarqueeSelection".
+>- New function "onGridReset" callback available to run after grid data is reset.
+Useful for clear search box text etc. Does it provide any additional data, just triggers the function when grid is reset.

 ### New "IColumnConfig" Features
 >- "onCustomRender" prop on IColumnConfig allows for custom rendering of the column without breaking "editing" capabilities